czwong/Movie_Machine_Learning/README.md

     * `predictions`: Actual gross and predicted gross
 * `webscrape_2019_movies.ipynb`: Web scrapes upcoming movie information from https://www.imdb.com/list/ls029217360/
     * NOTE: The contents of the webscraped site were exported to `upcoming_movies_2019.csv`
-    * `extract2019.py`, `transform2019.py`, `load2019.py`: Cleans the csv fie and exports it to a MySQL database
-* `extractMovie.py`, `trasnformMovie.py`, `loadMovie.py`: Cleans the movie_metadata.csv and exports it to a MySQL database
-* `extractImages.py`, `transformImages.py`, `loadImages.py`: Web scrapes the image of each movie in the movie_data.csv and exports it to a MySQL database
+* All extract, transform, and load files: clean the data and export it to a MySQL database.
-* `randomForestRegressor.py`: Random Forest Regressor model; outputs gross predictions and actual gross directly to the SQLite file
+* `randomForestRegressor.py`: Random Forest Regressor model; exports gross predictions and actual gross directly to the SQLite file

 ### Programs/Tools Used:
 Python Flask